scummvm/scummvm/doc/docportal/settings/lan.rst

 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 Run server
 	Starts the web server.
-Once running, this displays the URL at which the web server can be accessed.
+When running, this displays the URL at which the web server can be accessed.

 Stop server
     Stops the web server.